denzildoyle/dwaynecrooks.com/content/blog/posts/2016/07/25/getting-started-with-django.md

 (.env) $ git commit -m "Initial commit"
 ```

-I like to do develop incrementally and track complete changes as I make progress.
-So now that we have the base installation working and tracked let's begin setting up the database.
+Now that we have the base installation working and tracked let's begin setting up the database.

 ## Configure PostgreSQL

-Django defaults to using [SQLite](http://www.sqlite.org/) but eventually we'd want to host the site on [Heroku](https://www.heroku.com/) and use [PostgreSQL](https://www.postgresql.org/) as the production database.
+Django defaults to [SQLite](http://www.sqlite.org/) but eventually we'd want to host the site on [Heroku](https://www.heroku.com/) and use [PostgreSQL](https://www.postgresql.org/) as the production database.
 For a [variety of reasons](http://12factor.net/dev-prod-parity), it's not wise to use different databases in different environments.
 So to avoid future problems let's setup PostgreSQL locally.

 I assume you already have PostgreSQL installed.
-If not, then you can follow the instructions [here](https://www.postgresql.org/download/linux/ubuntu/) for your distribution. (*I may write a post on this for Ubuntu 14.04 in the future.*)
+If not, then you can follow the instructions [here](https://www.postgresql.org/download/linux/ubuntu/) for your distribution.

 **Step 1**